 Writing - Children will be writing for different purposes such as instruction writing and poetry.
 We will still be focusing on the basic sentence structures and extending those.
-Mrs C will be covered this half term to help children expand their vocabulary.
-The children will also be practicing and applying their year 2 spellings.
+We will use 'The Write Stuff' to help children expand their vocabulary.
+The children will also be practising and applying their year 2 spellings.